Template News Story

 Please feel free to adapt and use this template news story locally

-Good Thinking are pleased to launch the Five Ways to Wellbeing & Judaism, produced in collaboration with Jami, in consultation with Rabbi Miriam Berger and Rabbi Daniel Epstein and with the support of The London Jewish Forum, Maccabi GB and the London Borough of Barnet, This expanded resource is to meet the growing demand for mental health support across London and its diverse communities and to provide curated resources that feel more culturally appropriate for faith communities.
+As part of the launch, Good Thinking has been working in partnership with Muslim communities in The London Borough of Newham, Newham Council’s Public Health Team, and the Mental Health Lead for North East London CCG to create the Five Ways to Wellbeing and Islam, as recommended by the NHS.
+This expanded resource is to meet the growing demand for mental health support across London and its diverse communities and to provide curated resources that feel more culturally appropriate for faith communities.

-The five ways to good mental wellbeing and Judaism, are based on NHS advice and are also encouraged in Islamic teachings, they are:
+The five ways to good mental wellbeing and Islam, are based on NHS advice and are also encouraged in Islamic teachings, they are:

 - Be physically active

 - Learn something new each day

 - Give to others

 Endorsed by the Muslim Council for Britain, British Islamic Medical Association and The British Board of Scholars and Imams, the Five Ways to Wellbeing and Islam will be available in seven languages English, Bengali, Gujarati, Urdu, Somali, Hindi and Arabic as part of the wider toolkit.
 The toolkit provides a series of videos and accompanying animations on the five ways to wellbeing that can be shared on WhatsApp and across various social media platforms.
 This toolkit will be followed by more toolkits for other faith communities.